parsiya/parsiya.net/content/post/2021/2021-05-31-remote-file-share/index.markdown

 results.

 I am documenting how I created a share using an EC2 instance.
-This guide is for AWS but, it's a Linux machine running in the cloud.
+This guide is for AWS, but it's a Linux machine running in the cloud.
 You can easily replicate it.

 <!--more-->

-Note about automation: I like automation but, we should "automate as long as it makes sense."
+Note about automation: I like automation, but we should "automate as long as it makes sense."
 In my opinion, I don't need more automation.

 # Problem Statement